Reimagine All You Have Learned: APM and the Skills Gap

 This isn’t all on the Ops side.
 From a Dev perspective, goals should include the following:

-- A collaborative team mindset must be established with Ops
+- A collaborative team mindset must be established with Ops and DBAs

 If the optimal APM tool set is a unified interface for monitoring applications across a distributed environment, then the target of Dev and Ops is to become a single, integrated unit containing purposeful, mutually supporting goals and outcomes.